NaokiHori/SpectralNSSolver1/README.rst

 #.
 Set initial condition

-   A solenoidal velocity field should be given.
+   Although the scalar field can be arbitrary, the velocity field should be solenoidal.
+   ``main.py`` offers several examples.

    .. code-block:: console